bennygdev/rewwwind/README.md

 Benny:
 - Project environment and setup
-- Designed Home landing page, Footer, About pages, Rewards page, Legal pages, Error (401, 403, 404) pages
+- Designed and drafted UI/UX for Storefront, Footer, About pages, Rewards page, Legal pages, Error (401, 403, 404) pages
 - 3 Account Role levels (Customer, Admin, Owner (superuser))
 - Dashboard system that houses for all business functions
     - Dashboard pages are shown accordingly to role levels